 - Bittersweet Ending: Walt dies, having finally dismantled his drug empire and giving Jack, Todd and Lydia their comeuppance.
 Jesse is freed from the drug trade for good, Skyler has information on where Hank and Gomez are buried, implying she will use this info to avoid trial and Walt ensures that Gretchen and Elliot will help secure his family's financial future through Flynn's trust fund.
 However, everybody that survived the series still has to live with the devastation Walt caused by getting involved in the meth trade, and he remains unapologetic about his actions.
 Walt also still dies alone and hated by his family, meaning the White family will never know that the money from the trust fund came from Walt instead of one of the Schwartz's acts of charity.

-- The first scene of the pilot sees Walt saying goodbye to his family via video recording as he prepares to die believing the police have caught him.
-The last scene of the finale has him dying as the police surround his location after he has said goodbye to his family.
+- The first scene of the pilot sees Walt with a full head of hair saying goodbye to his family via video recording as he prepares to die believing the police have caught him.
+The last scene of the finale has him dying, once again with a full head of hair, as the police surround his location after he has said goodbye to his family.

 - In the pilot, Walt attempts to shoot himself to avoid being caught by what he thinks are the cops, only for the gun's safety to stop that attempt.
 In the end, a bullet from his own gun ultimately did Walt in.